 4.3 Passive and active solar gain can make a significant contribution towards the lighting and heating of a building.
 Different approaches to maximising passive and active solar gain are needed depending on the size and use of buildings.
 To maximise access to the sun, buildings should have their main elevations facing within 30° of due south (either to the east to maximise morning sunlight or to the west to maximise evening sunlight).
-A slight easterly orientation has advantages over a south-westerly position due to the fact that it maximises early morning light and heat gains while reducing the possibility of overheating on a summer afternoon.
+A slight easterly orientation has advantages over a south-westerly position due to the fact that it maximises early morning light and heat gains while reducing the possibility of overheating on a summer afternoon or evening.
 Main living or working spaces with maximum occupancy should be located on southerly facing elevations to make the best use of solar gain.
 Rooms with lower occupancy, such as toilets, cloakrooms and storage space that require less heating should be located on the northern side of the building.
 Rooms that contain machinery or equipment that generate heat should also be located on the northern sides of buildings.
 To minimise the requirements for additional space heating, elevations to the south should have increased areas of glazing compared to those facing north.
-Care must however be taken to prevent excessive solar gain with a building requiring the unnecessary use of energy to cool the internal environment.
+Care must however be taken to prevent excessive solar gain, particularly in the summer, with a building requiring the unnecessary use of energy to cool the internal environment, although this must be balanced against maximising solar gain in the winter.
 Carefully designed natural ventilation is important.
-Landscaping also has a role in energy efficiency.
+Landscaping, in particular design of natural shading by trees and plants, also has a role in energy efficiency.
+Applicants should seek detailed technical advice as this SPD is not intended to serve as a technical guide.
+The measures described above simply represent examples of possible strategies.